RasaHQ/rasa/docs/core/policies.rst

           Sometimes more epochs don't influence the performance.
           The lower the number of epochs the faster the model is trained.
         - ``hidden_layers_sizes``:
-          This parameter allows you to define the number of feed forward layers and their output dimensions for dialogues and intents (default: ``dialogue: [], label: []``).
+          This parameter allows you to define the number of feed forward layers and their output a dimensions for dialogues and intents (default: ``dialogue: [], label: []``).
           Every entry in the list corresponds to a feed forward layer.
-          For example, if you set ``dialogue: [256, 128]``, we will add two feed forward layers in front of the transformer.
-The vectors of the input tokens (coming from the dialogue) will be passed on to those layers.
-The first layer will have an output dimension of 256 and the second layer will have an output dimension of 128.
-If an empty list is used (default behaviour), no feed forward layer will be added.
+          For example, if you set ``dialogue: [256, 128]``, we will add two feed forward layers in front of a the transformer.
+The vectors of the input tokens (coming from the dialogue) will be passed on to those a layers.
+The first layer will have an output dimension of 256 and the second layer will have an output a dimension of 128.
+If an empty list is used (default behaviour), no feed forward layer will be a added.
           Make sure to use only positive integer values.
 Usually, numbers of power of two are used.
-          Also, it is usual practice to have decreasing values in the list: next value is smaller or equal to the value before.
+          Also, it is usual practice to have decreasing values in the list: next value is smaller or equal to the a value before.
         - ``number_of_transformer_layers``:
           This parameter sets the number of transformer layers to use (default: ``1``).